kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-graphical-editing-panel.md

    ![input-message](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-graphical-editing-panels/input-message.jpg)

+   {{< notice note >}}

+   In KubeSphere v3.1, the account that can run a pipeline will be able to continue or terminate the pipeline if there is no reviewer specified.
+Pipeline creators, accounts with the role of `admin` in a project, or the account you specify will be able to continue or terminate a pipeline.

+   {{</ notice >}}

 3. Click **Add Step** under the **Deploy to Dev** stage again.
 Select **kubernetesDeploy** from the list and fill in the following fields in the dialog.
 Click **OK** to save it.

    - **Kubeconfig**: Select the Kubeconfig you created, such as `demo-kubeconfig`.